SciML/Sundials.jl/README.md

 everything is subject to change.
 Of note are:

 * You must have the Sundials installed.
+* The API that matches the Sundials C API should be stable.
+* The simplified API is not stable.
 * There is no documentation for this package.
 Please see the general [C documentation](https://computation.llnl.gov/casc/sundials/documentation/documentation.html) for Sundials.
 The API should be identical.